daniel28rc-glitc/ai-trading-system-public-version/README.md

 ## Overview

-This repository presents the conceptual design, interface, and system architecture of an AI-driven trading and investment analysis platform.
+This repository presents the conceptual design, interface, and system architecture of an AI--driven trading and investment analysis platform.
 The project was developed to explore how specialized analytical modules can collaborate within a unified workflow to generate structured financial insights and support investment interpretation.

-The system combines user profiling, evaluator reasoning, risk analysis, market interpretation, a FINMEM-inspired memory structure, a FINCON-style parallel agent organization, and an MDP-based decision layer.
-The purpose of this public repository is not to expose the private implementation, but to document the overall design approach, the architectural structure, and the user-facing dashboard in a clear and professional format.
+The system combines user profiling, evaluator reasoning, risk analysis, market interpretation, a FINMEM--inspired memory structure, a FINCON-style parallel agent organization, and an MDP--based decision layer.
+The purpose of this public repository is not to expose the private implementation, but to document the overall design approach, the architectural structure, and the user--facing dashboard in a clear and professional format.

 ## Objective